au-research/raido/doc/build-troubleshooting.md

 Consider excluding:
 * Node.Js and Java installed directories
-* The directory with the source code (escpecially because it contains the `node_modules` directory).
+* The directory with the source code (especially because it contains the `node_modules` directory).
 * The cache directories for Maven/Gradle
 * The directory you load your IDE from (and it's configuration/caching)